OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

   # Start of the %pre section with logging into /root/ks-pre.log
   %pre --log=/root/ks-pre.log

-but since this exists only in the memory file system, the logfile is lost after the system has rebooted.
+However, this file exists **only in the memory file system** during installation, and the logfile will be lost after the system has rebooted.

 There are methods to get a copy of the ``%pre`` logfile: